House price and mortgage rate predictions for 2025

 What will happen to house prices in 2026?

 What house prices could look like in 2026 will be influenced heavily by how the housing market performs in 2025.
-House price growth estimates for 2025 range from 1.1% to 4%, depending on economic factors like whether inflation rises to 2.6% as predicted or falls back down, and whether mortgage rates rise, stay at current levels or fall, as well as other factors.
+House price growth for 2025 is expected to even out at 2%, depending on factors like whether mortgage rates rise, stay at current levels or fall.
 According to the OBR, house price growth is expected to average 2.5% from 2026 until 2030 but others have put estimates higher at 3.5%.
-As ever, it's difficult to know for certain as there are a multitude of factors which impact house prices.
+As ever, it's difficult to know for certain, as there are a multitude of factors which impact house prices.

 Will house prices rise in the next 10 years?